vend/http-signatures-php/README.md

 #### Verifying a RSA signed message

 An RSA signature is verified using the certificate associated with the Private Key that created the message.
-Create a context by importing the X.509 PEM format certificates in place of the 'secret':
+Create a ``Context` by importing the X.509 PEM format certificates in place of the 'secret':

 ```php